ja-klaudiusz/React-Conditional-Selection/README.md

 ## Thanks to

-To comparing this stuff I've been used [great library](https://github.com/protobi/query) written by Pieter Sheth-Voss Also thanks to Jad Watson for great [React Select](https://github.com/jedwatson/react-select) and of course [React Team](https://reactjs.org/community/team.html) for React
+To comparing this stuff I've been used [great library](https://github.com/protobi/query) written by Pieter Sheth-Voss.

+Also thanks to Jad Watson for great [React Select](https://github.com/jedwatson/react-select).

+And of course thaks to [React Team](https://reactjs.org/community/team.html) for React.